-Networking is the most effective way to learn about careers and ultimately to land a job.
-Research consistently shows that networking leads to a job far more often than other job search methods such as responding to general internet postings or print media ads, attending job fairs or sending out unsolicited resumes.
+NETWORKING Networking is the most effective way to learn about careers and ultimately to land a job.
+Research consistently shows that networking leads to a job far more often than other job search methods such as responding to postings, attending job fairs or sending out unsolicited resumes.
 Networking is frequently the only way to learn about “unpublished” jobs, those that are not advertised and may not even be created yet.
 People conducting a job search should spend most of their time networking in order to land a job that is a good fit in the least amount of time.

 What is networking?
 Networking is not asking for a job.
 It is asking for information, advice and feedback as part of the job search that may ultimately lead to a position.
 It’s a process that anyone can learn.
-Review the Alumni Networking Guide.
+For more information, review the Alumni Networking Guide.

 Recruiters sometimes have access to unpublished jobs and may represent the only source of candidates for particular jobs.
 They can be helpful in editing your resume for a particular opportunity, preparing you for interviews, debriefing with you after interviews, and negotiating compensation.

 One good way to find an executive recruiter is by networking.
 Ask people in your field about their experience with specific recruiters and search firms.
 You may also use research tools to search for executive recruiters in your field.
-The business journals in many cities publish an annual list of executive search companies.
-Or (for a fee) you may consult the Directory of Executive Recruiters, or its online version at the publisher’s web site.
-The Executive Recruiter Download allows searches by function, industry, region and salary, and for a small fee will download the results.
-In addition, recruiters may find you if you post your resume on job boards.
-In all cases, be sure to interview them before you agree to work with them.
+For example, the business journals in many cities publish an annual list of executive search companies.
+Be sure to interview recruiters before you agree to work with them.
 Ask things like how many people with your qualifications they placed in the last year.
 Or what industries they specialize in.
 Find out whether they are being paid on a contingency or retained basis.
 Stipulate that you want to approve each submission they make on your behalf.
 Ask them for references.
 Research many, and reduce the field to 3 – 5 to work with.
 It is appropriate to work with more than one as long as you inform them all about the arrangement.
 Finally, remember that this is your career.
 Don’t let a recruiter push you to take a job that is not a good fit for you.

 DickinsonConnect is a job-posting service exclusively for Dickinson students and alumni.
 The jobs posted for alumni are typically entry-level positions aimed at people who have graduated within the last 5 years.

-If you are spending more than three hours per week applying to jobs on the internet (this does not include time spent on the internet researching), you are not doing an effective job search.
+INTERNET POSTINGS If you are spending more than three hours per week applying to jobs on the internet (this does not include time spent on the internet researching), you are not doing an effective job search.
 Here’s why.
 Internet postings lead to jobs only 5 – 10% of the time (it is at the higher end for jobs in IT, engineering, finance and healthcare).
-For advertised positions, which make up only 40% of jobs, the internet has become the preferred method of advertising for most employers.
 Searching online should be a small part of everyone’s job search.

-Use your time well and maximize your effectiveness by limiting your search to web sites of companies you have targeted; one or two large, general web sites, like Monster.com or Careerbuilder.com; and one or two industry specific sites.
+Use your time well and maximize your effectiveness by limiting your search to web sites of companies you have targeted; one or two large, general web sites, like Careerbuilder.com or indeed.com; and one or two industry specific sites.
 For example, if you’re interested in public relations, go to the Public Relations Society of America site (prsa.org) or if you’re interested in human resources, go to the Society for Human Resource Management site (shrm.org).
 For an extensive list of general and industry-specific job search web sites, go to Job Search Links .
 Use job search "agents" to make your search more targeted by identifying jobs according to your criteria.
-With internet postings, as with ads obtained from other sources, you should only follow up on jobs that make sense for you because they conform to your own work preferences.
+Follow up on jobs that make sense for you because they conform to your own work preferences.